 We also recommend that you set up a separate bank account, especially if you want to go freelance full-time.
 This makes it easier to track your income and expenses and makes it easier to report your income to the IRS during tax season.
 There are a couple of online banks that specialize in helping freelancers, including Lili, Novo Bank and NorthOne.
+And if you sign up to NorthOne you can get three months free as an Investor Junkie reader.
 Here's a quick comparison of the three:

-|Accounts||Savings, Checking, Money Market, CDs||Savings, Checking, Money Market, CDs|
+|Accounts||Savings, Checking, Money Market, CDs||Savings, Checking, Money Market, CDs||Savings, Checking, Money Market, CDs|

 Best Side Hustle Ideas That'll Make You Money